A Single PCB Full-Bridge

 - Compact footprint and mounting holes to fit and mount

-exactly in almost all ATX power supply cases (or build your own case!)
+exactly in almost all ATX power supply cases (only because they do make

 inductance, accepting 4 of your favourite TO-247 IGBTs or MOSFETs

 - Commercial drop-in GDTs for easy assembly, and great performance